emilybache/Tennis-Refactoring-Kata/php/README.md

 ```

 On Windows a batch file has been created, similar to an alias on Linux/Mac (e.g. `alias cc="composer check-cs"`), the
- same PHPUnit `composer check-cs` can be run:
+ same `composer check-cs` can be run:

 ```shell script
 cc